How to Request Public Records in Florida: A Plain-English Walk-Through

 A cost estimate, sometimes

 If the request will cost anything beyond the standard copy fees, the agency should give you a written estimate.
-The statutory copy-fee defaults are up to fifteen cents per one-sided letter or legal page, up to twenty cents for a two-sided page, and up to one dollar for a certified copy.
+The default copy-fee limits are simple.
+Up to 15 cents for a one-sided letter or legal page.
+Up to 20 cents for a two-sided page.
+Up to $1 for a certified copy.
 Other media cost the actual cost of duplication only.
 Section 119.07(4)(a) through (c) sets these limits.

-Section 119.07(4)(d) lets an agency add a "special service charge" when a request requires extensive use of personnel or information technology.
-This is the most common place where a real bill shows up, and it is the most common place where agencies overreach.
-Read the special service charge trap for the details on how to push back.
+Section 119.07(4)(d) lets an agency add a "special service charge" when a request needs heavy staff time or IT work.
+This is the most common place where a real bill shows up.
+It is also the most common place where agencies overreach.
+Read the special service charge trap for how to push back.

 The records, in the format you asked for if the agency uses that format

-Section 119.01(2)(f) says that if the agency keeps the record in the medium you ask for, the agency must provide it in that medium.
-If you ask for native email files and the agency dumps a printed PDF on you, the agency has not complied with the statute.
-Ask again in writing and cite the section.
+Section 119.01(2)(f) says this.
+If the agency keeps the record in the medium you ask for, the agency must give it in that medium.
+If you ask for native email files and the agency hands you a printed PDF, the agency has not complied with the statute.
+Ask again in writing.
+Cite the section.

 Redactions, with the legal reason in writing

-If the agency withholds anything, in whole or in part, the agency must state the basis in writing on request and identify the statute that authorizes the withholding.
+If the agency withholds anything, in whole or in part, it must state the basis in writing if you ask.
+It must name the statute that allows the withholding.
 Section 119.07(1)(e) and (f) requires this.
 Make the agency name the statute.
 Then read the statute.
 Florida courts read exemptions narrowly.
-The agency may be claiming an exemption that does not actually cover what they redacted.
+The agency may be claiming an exemption that does not cover what they redacted.

 When the agency stalls or denies